 *Note: The in-person portion of the program is dependent on the COVID-19 situation next year.
 All selected candidates are required to be fully vaccinated for the in-person program.

 This program is designed to promote high-quality leadership, civic responsibility, and civic activism among our countries’ future leaders.
 It will offer a practical examination of the principles of democracy and civil society as practiced in the United States and provide participants with training that allows them to develop their leadership skills.

-The 2020 SEAYLP will emphasize ASEAN identity by organizing into multi-country teams to enhance cross-cultural experience wherever possible across the country cohorts.
-Exchange activities in the U.S. will include workshops, interactive sessions, diplomacy simulations, leadership training, and team-building exercises.
+The 2022 SEAYLP will emphasize ASEAN identity by organizing into multi-country teams to enhance cross-cultural experience wherever possible across the country cohorts.
+Exchange activities in the United States will include workshops, interactive sessions, diplomacy simulations, leadership training, and team-building exercises.
 Extracurricular activities round out the program with volunteer service opportunities as well as site visits with relevant organizations in host communities.
 All participants will have homestays with American families and side study tours to the location of the implementer and Washington, D.C.

-An important part of the program is the development of projects to implement on students’ return home.
+An important part of the program is the students’ development and implementation of projects upon their return home.
 These projects will respond to a need in their schools or communities.
-Examples include supporting student government or other means of student involvement in the decision making process in schools, producing visual materials that share information on social issues, developing peer-support or peer-mediation programs or workshops, cooperating with local NGOs trying to develop a spirit of volunteerism, or supporting activities that help increase media coverage of youth issues.
+Examples include supporting student government or other means of student involvement in the decision-making process in schools, producing visual materials that share information on social issues, developing peer-support or peer-mediation programs or workshops, cooperating with local NGOs trying to develop a spirit of volunteerism, or supporting activities that help increase media coverage of youth issues.
 All participants will be expected to complete these follow-on projects.

 What else do I need to know?